 As you may know, the Railinc OT-5 application process has been dismantled and replaced with a new, simpler process, OT-57.
 The main difference is that there is no longer an approval process.
 Railroads will not reject applications due to storage limitations or mechanical specification issues in UMLER.
 As long as your railcar is on an application with a point of contact, you are all set!
 The OT-57 application was made effective February 3, 2020.
 Railinc has acted extremely quick to launch the OT-57 changes at the end of last year, 2019.

-We are managing this process for many of our client today.
+Again, we are managing this process for many of our clients today.
 If this leaves you with more questions, please reach out.
 RSI is here to help!